Dextron04/ServerManager-ios/README.md

 A modern, elegant SwiftUI application for managing and monitoring your server infrastructure with style.

+## Project Proposal

+## **Overview**

+**ServerManager** is an iOS application developed using SwiftUI that enables administrators to monitor and manage server infrastructure efficiently from a mobile device.
+While key features are outlined in the implementation section, this proposal highlights additional design, architecture, and deployment considerations.

+## **Project Goals**

+* Deliver a modern and responsive interface for real-time server monitoring.
+* Ensure secure and efficient SSH integration within the app.
+* Build a scalable, maintainable codebase following best practices (MVVM architecture).

+## **Additional Technical Highlights**

+### **Architecture**

+* **MVVM Design Pattern**: Promotes modularity, testability, and separation of concerns.
+* **Service Layer Abstraction**: Networking responsibilities are isolated into services like `ServerService`, `MonitoringService`, etc., making the app easy to maintain and extend.

+### **Error Handling & UX**

+* Centralized error handling with SwiftUI alerts and fallback UI states.
+* Consistent use of Swift Concurrency (`async/await`) ensures smooth data flow and responsive UI.
+* Pull-to-refresh and `.task` usage promotes a native, fluid user experience.

+### **Security Practices**

+* Password prompts are handled via secure SwiftUI input modals.
+* SSH sessions explicitly closed after use to prevent memory leaks.
+* App avoids persistent credential storage; future plans may include Keychain support or SSH keypair usage.

+### **Testing & Debugging**

+* Modular components support unit testing for ViewModels and Services.
+* JSON decoding strategies are robust to tolerate unexpected API changes (e.g., ISO8601 parsing with fractional seconds).

+## **Deployment Notes**

+* Requires Xcode 14+ and iOS 15+.
+* Backend must expose required endpoints and support CORS if used with HTTPS.
+* API base URL should be easily configurable (e.g., via environment settings or `AppConfig.swift`).

+## **Future Enhancements**

+* Push notifications for critical alerts.
+* Support for custom server groups or tags.
+* Integration with cloud providers (AWS, GCP, Azure).
+* Encrypted credential storage and biometric unlock.

 ## ✨ Implemented Features

 ### 🔍 Dynamic Server List